rubymonsters/webapps-for-beginners/source/10-forms/01-form_tag.md

 HTML defines a couple tags for describing forms that are part of a document (web page).

-Here's how a simple form looks like in HTML:
+Here's how a simple form looks in HTML:

 ```html
 <form>